hdrhbbu1/www/content/articles/2017-06-10-casual-ableism/index.md

-This post was intended for publication on May 30, neatly conluding [Ehlers-Danlos Syndrome Awareness Month](https://ehlers-danlos.com/dazzle/), but significantly delayed when I encounted a nasty bout of unexpected, disruptive ableism.
+This post was intended for publication on May 30, neatly conluding [Ehlers-Danlos Syndrome Awareness Month](https://ehlers-danlos.com/dazzle/), but was significantly delayed when I encounted a nasty bout of unexpected, disruptive ableism.

 Every year during the month of May, [Zebras from around the world join